Practice Areas

 For U.S. and European companies in Japanese proceedings: strategic co-counsel with Japanese attorneys, bridging the gap between practices, brief writing, and strategic choices.

-For U.S. law firms with Japanese clients in U.S. proceedings: Japan-capable co-counsel for discovery, witness preparation, and client communication - without conflicts.
+For Japanese companies engaged in U.S. litigation and U.S. law firms with Japanese clients in U.S. proceedings: Japan-fluent co-counsel for discovery, witness preparation, and client communication - retained directly by the client, without conflicts.

 Investigations & Complex Disputes